alexander-pastukhov/writing-games-with-python-and-psychopy/docs/04-guess-the-number-multi-round.md

 :::

 ## Breaking (and exiting){#break}
-Code inside the _while_ loop is executed repeatedly while the condition is `True` and, importantly, all of code the inside is executed before the condition is evaluated again.
+Code inside the _while_ loop is executed repeatedly while the condition is `True` and, importantly, all of code inside is executed before the condition is evaluated again.
 However, sometimes you may need to abort sooner without executing the remaining code.
 For this, Python  has a [break](https://docs.python.org/3/tutorial/controlflow.html#break-and-continue-statements-and-else-clauses-on-loops) statement that causes the program to exit the loop immediately without executing the rest of the code inside the loop, so that the program continues with the code _after_ the loop.

 ```python